 Supporting with evidence is important.
 Use different kinds of sources such as book references, statistics and quotes.
 Your conclusion should contain a summary of your main points and a repeat of your thesis statement.

 This is your final opportunity to make your case and drive your points home.
 Be careful not to add any new information in your conclusion; you should just be summarising and restating.
 Writing an essay can be challenging enough when it is in your native tongue, but it can be especially tricky when you are writing in a new language.
 There are plenty of resources available that can help make the process more accessible.
-Here are some good sites to get started with:.
+Here are some good sites to get started with:.go site

 English As A Second Language Essay Examples